OLLI FAQ

 Who are the instructors?
 How do I become an instructor?

 OLLI instructors are experts from the community and current or retired faculty.
-If you are interested in becoming an OLLI instructor, contact the Humboldt OLLI coordinator at 707-826-3743.
+If you are interested in becoming an OLLI instructor, contact OLLI at Humboldt at 707-826-3713.
 Learn more about submitting a proposal here.

 What are other ways I can get involved in OLLI?